Louis Gossett Jr.: 1955–1977: Continued success to television breakthrough

 In 1976, films Gossett acted in were Arthur Marks's horror film J. D.'s Revenge, and Krishna Shah's dramaThe River Niger.
 Both film were noted to have good performances by its cast.

 That year on television, Gossett acted in Foul on the First Plan an episode of The Rockford Files, and The Long Road Home an episode of Little House on the Prairie.

 In 1977, Gossett played the role of Fiddler in the television miniseries Roots based on Alex Haley's book Roots: The Saga of an American Family.
 Gossett stated that he was initially "insulted when they decided to give me the part of Fiddler.
 He resembled Stepin Fetchit, the Uncle Tom part.
 But I said, OK, I will take it.
 I'll do something.
 Then doing the research I realized there's no such thing as an Uncle Tom.
 If it wasn't for Fiddler, we wouldn't be in America.
 He was a survivor.
 He understood both cultures and knew how to maneuver to stay alive and be solvent.
 We needed that lesson in order to survive here today.
 Having done Fiddler is a stripe on my uniform now".
 The program which ran for eight nights in a row was success with a record-breaking audience of 140 million.
-The role was his screen breakthrough, earning him an Emmy Award for outstanding lead actor in a single appearance in a drama or comedy series.
+The role was his screen breakthrough, earning Gossett an Emmy Award for outstanding lead actor in a single appearance in a drama or comedy series.

 Other television appearances for Gossett that include one episode of The Rockford Files, and Freeman an episode part of the anthology television series Visions.

 Premiering on January 16 of that year, Gossett acted the television film Little Ladies of the Night about prostitution.
 It was the highest-rated program of its night, with a 36.9 rating and 53 share, seen by 26,270,000 households.
 ABC claimed this made it the highest-rated TV movie of all time as it surpassed the 36.5 average rating for Helter Skelter (although the second part of Helter Skelter had a higher rating of 37.5).
 The rating for a made-for-TV movie was only bettered by 1983.
 At the time of its broadcast, it was the twelfth-highest-rated movie to air on network television.